MichiganTech/LaTeX_MSPhDTemplate/README.md

 quick and reliable answer.
 If all else fails, then contact the author.

-Don't like what this template does OR have an idea to improve?
+Don't like this template does OR have an idea to improve?
 -------------------

 Feel free to clone/fork this repository and make changes to fit your needs.